Three Upbuilding Discourses (1843): Criticism

-Another author, 90 years later, related the Discourses to Kierkegaard's other works.
+An author 90 years later related the Discourses to Kierkegaard's other works.
 Since the pseudonymous works are in the form of “indirect communication,” they stand in need of interpretation, and the Discourses, which always were in the form of “direct communication,” afford in some instances (especially in the case of Repetition, Fear and Trembling, and the Stages) a very precious and specific illumination of S.K.’s meaning, not merely a proof of his religious intent in general.

-Reviewers were enthralled with Fear and Trembling and Repetition.
-The discourses present modes of thought that are conducive to the spiritual world where forgiveness overcomes wrath.
-Revenge is always sweet.
-Suffering is the act of loving without being affected by outward circumstances.